 The provider had a system in place to ensure clinical staff had received appropriate vaccinations, including the vaccination to protect them against the Hepatitis B virus, and that the effectiveness of the vaccination was checked.
-When we checked documentation relating to the immunisation against the Hepatitis B virus we found that not all had evidence of the effectiveness of the immunisation.
-We were assured that this would be addressed immediately.

 Staff knew how to respond to a medical emergency and completed training in emergency resuscitation and basic life support (BLS) every year.
 Emergency equipment and medicines were available as described in recognised guidance.
 We found staff kept records of their checks of these to make sure these were available, within their expiry date, and in working order.

-A dental nurse worked with the dentists and the dental hygiene therapist when they treated patients in line with General Dental Council (GDC) Standards for the Dental Team.
+A dental nurse worked with the dentists and the dental hygiene therapists when they treated patients in line with General Dental Council (GDC) Standards for the Dental Team.